 The first time it happened I couldn’t believe it.
 I was watching a GP hand a grieving family their loved one’s death certificate…in a carpark.
 Instead of visiting them at their home — instead of showing respect for his deceased patient — he was meeting them in the carpark of his practice.
 He signed the death and cremation certificates, and, with barely a word, was gone.
 I was instantly saddened by what looked to be nothing more than a transaction.

 Unfortunately, as a funeral director I know that this exact scene happens far more frequently than it should.
-I’m seeing more and more GPs give way to greed, and finding themselves motivated by money and convenience in place of professional obligation and continuity of care.
 It's not only impacted patients and their families, but the general quality of GP support in nursing homes.
 When you consider that around 170,000 elderly Australians are currently living in aged care (a figure that’s not expected to drop any time soon), it’s more critical than ever that we address issues surrounding duty of care...and start providing the support that patients deserve.

 Processing the news of a loved one’s death is already a whirlwind of emotion and stress, and fraught with many sudden arrangements and responsibilities.
 The last thing a family needs to worry about is being left high and dry, while waiting for a GP to attend the deceased.